barak-enso/post-apocalypse/README.md

 # How to use
 1. Make sure posta server is up and running (via `node posta.js`)
-2. Use one of the proxy-helpers to inject the agent.js
+2. Use one of the proxy-helpers to inject the [agent.js](https://github.com/gourarie/post-apocalypse/blob/master/src/agent.js)
 3. Make sure your browser is passing through the proxy and agent.js found in responses `head` tag
 4. Browse to http://post.apocalypse:28010/ and hack

 # How it works?
-Post Apocalypse uses Javascript hooks and wraps postMessages' receievers in order to intercept postMessages by injecting a [agent.js](https://github.com/gourarie/post-apocalypse/blob/master/src/agent.js) script into any website you visit; you can do so easily via [proxy-helpers](https://github.com/gourarie/post-apocalypse/tree/master/proxy-helpers).
-The agent communicates with posta server allows you to get a nice UI to investigate on.
+Post Apocalypse uses Javascript hooks and wraps postMessages' receievers in order to intercept postMessages<br>by injecting a [agent.js](https://github.com/gourarie/post-apocalypse/blob/master/src/agent.js) script into any head tag in responses for web pages you visit; you can do so easily via [proxy-helpers](https://github.com/gourarie/post-apocalypse/tree/master/proxy-helpers).<br>The agent communicates with posta server allows you to have a nice UI to perform investigations on.

 # Authors
 Chen Gour Arie<br>